azeez-d3v/Store-Locator/README.md

 # 🏥 Pharmacy Store Locator Analytics Dashboard

-A comprehensive tool for fetching, analyzing, and visualizing pharmacy location data across multiple pharmacy brands in Australia and New Zealand.
+A comprehensive tool for fetching, analyzing, and visualizing pharmacy location data across multiple pharmacy banners in Australia and New Zealand.

 ## 📋 Overview

 The Pharmacy Store Locator is a Streamlit-based web application that allows users to:

-1. Fetch pharmacy location data from multiple pharmacy brands
+1. Fetch pharmacy location data from multiple pharmacy banners
 2. Analyze geographic distribution, trading hours, and service offerings
 3. Compare data across different pharmacy chains
 4. Visualize pharmacy data through interactive maps, charts, and statistics